joeavanzato/LogBoost/README.md

 -regex [bool] (default=false) - Scan each line for first IP address matche via regex rather than specifying a specific column name.

--convert [bool] (default=false) - Tells log2geo to look for .log/.txt files in the specified log directory in addition to CSV then attempts to read them in one of a few ways
+-convert [bool] (default=false) - Tells LogBoost to look for .log/.txt files in the specified log directory in addition to CSV then attempts to read them in one of a few ways
   - IIS - Looks for #Fields and comma-delimited values
   - W3C - Looks for #Fields and space-delimited values
   - KV - [TODO] Looks for KV-style logging based on provided -delimiter and -separator values